Stock Market Today: Wall Street Rebounds to Records as Federal Reserve Still Plans Rate Cuts for 2024 - ExBulletin

 Stock Market Today: Wall Street Rebounds to Records as Federal Reserve Still Plans Rate Cuts for 2024

-NEW YORK — U.S. stocks hit record highs on Wednesday after the Federal Reserve indicated it was likely to make the interest rate cuts Wall Street craves this year, despite some discouraging inflation reports.
+NEW YORK (AP) U.S. stocks rally to new records Wednesday after the Federal Reserve indicated it is still likely to deliver the interest rate cuts Wall Street dreams of this year, despite some discouraging inflation reports.

-THE&The P 500 jumped 46.11 points, or 0.9%, to 5,224.62 and set an all-time high for a second straight day.
-It's already up 9.5% in this young year, which is a bit better than the full-year average over the past two decades.

-Some of Wall Street's nervousness heading into the day was dissipated after the Fed released a survey of its policymakers, which showed the median still expects the central bank to proceed with three interest rate cuts in 2024.
-This is the same figure as predicted. three months earlier, and the expectation of the relief such cuts would bring is one of the main reasons U.S. stock prices have set records.

-The fear on Wall Street was that the Fed could reduce the number of planned cuts due to a series of recent reports showing inflation remaining higher than expected.
+The fear on Wall Street was that the Fed would reduce the number of planned cuts due to a chain of recent reports who showed inflation remaining hotter than expected.
 The Fed kept its main interest rate at its highest level since 2001 to curb inflation.
 High rates slow the overall economy by making borrowing more expensive and lowering investment prices.

 Fed Chairman Jerome Powell said he noticed the reports over the past two months were worse than expected, but they didn't really change the overall picture, which is one of inflation gradually falling on a sometimes bumpy path toward 2%.
 This story has not changed.